labby/download_gallery/README.md

 ### Download Gallery
 ============
-A LEPTON 2 addon d for making a download gallery page

 Download Gallery is as a helpful addon for Content Management System [LEPTON CMS][1]<br /><br />
-This module is for making a download gallery pages.
+This module is for creating a download gallery pages.

 #### Requirements